 - The other health history areas are still in place

-Above the preferred categories are what’s called standard.
+Below the preferred categories are what’s called standard.
 With some companies, standard is also the category for those who use tobacco.
-Some companies differentiate between cigarette smoking and cigars and chewing tobacco by not adding the same rate increase for the cigar or tobacco chewer as for a cigarette smoker.
-This is further complicated in that some life insurance companies have preferred tobacco rates and standard tobacco rates.
+Some companies differentiate between cigarette and cigar smoking and chewing tobacco by not adding the same rate increase for the cigar or tobacco chewer as for a cigarette smoker.
+This is further complicated because some life insurance companies have preferred and standard tobacco rates.

 The bottom line: Shop!
 It’s not only the quoted rate.
-It’s what you can actually get as an offer.
-Two companies (or more) could give you the same rating class, say Super preferred (Preferred Plus) but you can’t qualify for one but might for the other!
-On the Lifeinsure.com quoting engine, Company A may quote you $950 per year for Preferred Plus and Company B $1050 but you can’t qualify for Company A!
+It’s what you can get as an offer.
+Two companies (or more) could give you the same rating class, say Super Preferred (Preferred Plus), but you can’t qualify for one but might for the other!
+On the Lifeinsure.com quoting engine, Company A may quote you $950 per year for Preferred Plus and Company B $1050, but you can’t qualify for Company A!
 An experienced online broker can help you choose.

 Extra tables go from 1 to 16 (or higher).
 Not every company goes to 16.
-Some companies will only rate term life insurance a certain amount and then above that decline to offer insurance.
-Some life insurance companies use an equivalent letter system as in Table B (equivalent to Table 2) or Table F (Table 6).
-Each table is a 25% increase in the term insurance rate, so a Table 2 would be 50% more than the Standard rate, Table 4 would be 100% higher etc.
+Some companies will only rate term life insurance a certain amount and then, above that, decline to offer insurance.
+Some life insurance companies use an equivalent letter system, as in Table B (equivalent to Table 2) or Table F (Table 6).
+Each table is a 25% increase in the term insurance rate, so Table 2 would be 50% more than the Standard rate, Table 4 would be 100% higher, etc.

-Table ratings for whole life insurance are not quite as drastic.
-Since these policies are a combination of cash and risk only the cost of the risk is affected by the extra rating so the extra premium for the policy does not rise at the even 25% per table as in term life insurance.
+Finally, table ratings for whole life insurance are not quite as drastic.
+Since these policies are a combination of cash and risk, only the cost of the risk is affected by the extra rating, so the additional premium for the policy does not rise at even 25% per table as in term life insurance.